Last Updated on August 11, 2022 by Paroma

 - Visit the Lavender farms in Capay Valley or enjoy the yearly lavender festival at Cache Creek Lavender farms

-3. Indulge in some wine tasting at Lodi
+4. Indulge in some wine tasting at Lodi (easily one of the most fun day trips in Northern California)

 Distance from Sacramento: 36 miles